etirouthier/keras_dna/README.md

 ## Getting started:

-The core data structures of Keras_dna are a __generator__, to feed the keras model with genomical data, and a __modelwrapper__ to unify the keras model to its keras_dna generator.
+The core data structures of Keras_dna are a __generator__, to feed the keras model with genomical data, and a __modelwrapper__ to attach a keras model to its keras_dna generator.

 `Generator` is able to create batch of DNA sequence corresponding to the desired annotation.